-The Covid-19 pandemic has had an impact on this year's consultation which means that we can't come out into the community as we normally would.
-So, we'll be asking for your opinions online this year and if you have difficulty with internet access you can speak to us, or we can provide paper copies of our survey for you on request.
+The Covid-19 pandemic has had an impact on this year's consultation but we will come out into the community as much as we can.
+We'll also be asking for your opinions online and if you have difficulty with internet access you can speak to us, or we can provide our survey for you on request.